martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 Or provide both if you really must.

 Infinite scrolling exists for 2 reasons: mobile users[^phone-buttons] and feeding marginally more dopamine mixed with ads to addicts who would have closed your page if they had to overcome the minuscule inconvenience of clicking a button.
-It's functionally worse in almost every way when actually looking for something.
+It's functionally worse in almost every way when actually looking for something.[^functionally-worse]

 [^phone-buttons]: This is a rant for another day but most people hold a phone so their thumb can reach the middle of the screen, yet most of the controls (not just for pagination) are either at the top or bottom.

+[^functionally-worse]: Off the top of my head:<br>1) There's no longer a footer so it's harder to find things like FAQs, contact info, socials, RSS/atom, etc.<br>2) If the request fails, there's often no way to retry.<br>3) You can't "sample" the content at various points (e.g. pages 10, 50, 100, 200) and old content is effectively unreachable.

 Have a button that goes to the oldest page.
 Let people see how everything started, especially if your first content was actually good because you had something to say and only later became filler.